MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/onboard-windows-admin-center.md

 1. Select **Set up** to proceed with configuring the Windows server with Azure Arc-enabled servers.

-The Windows server will connect to Azure, download the Connected Machine agent, install it and register with Azure Arc-enabled servers.
+The Windows server connects to Azure, downloads the Connected Machine agent, installs it, and registers with Azure Arc-enabled servers.
 To track the progress, select **Notifications** in the menu.

 To confirm installation of the Connected Machine Agent, in Windows Admin Center select [**Events**](/windows-server/manage/windows-admin-center/use/manage-servers#events) from the left-hand pane to review *MsiInstaller* events in the Application Event Log.

 ## Verify the connection with Azure Arc

-After you install the agent and configure it to connect to Azure Arc-enabled servers, go to the Azure portal to verify that the server has successfully connected.
+After you install the agent and configure it to connect to Azure Arc-enabled servers, go to the Azure portal to verify that the server connected successfully.
 View your machine in the [Azure portal](https://portal.azure.com).

 :::image type="content" source="./learn/media/quick-enable-hybrid-vm/enabled-machine.png" alt-text="A successful machine connection" border="false":::